 Even though the sky was quite cloudy, through the huge telescopes at the observatory we managed to catch a glimps at Venus and of Jupiter and his two rings!
 That was quite an unforgetable sight!

-If you are interested in more Cape Town Insider Tips, please subscribe to my monthly free ExpatCapeTown Newsletter here.
+If you are interested in more Cape Town Insider Tips, please subscribe to our free ExpatCapeTown Newsletter.